Building a union from scratch

 let arm3 = ...; // type of 'c' = literal "c"

-let return_t = join_all(&[arm1, arm2, arm3], &world);
+let return_t = join_all(&[arm1, arm2, arm3]);

 // return_t == "a"|"b"|"c" (or, after literal collapse threshold, just `string`)

 If the analyser wants to preserve the literals (no collapse), use TypeBuilder::push * / build.
-If the analyser wants the canonical form (let the lattice decide whether to collapse), use lattice::join (which uses the lattice's literal-collapse threshold) or build_canonical.
+If the analyser wants the canonical form (let the lattice decide whether to collapse), use join::compute (which uses the lattice's literal-collapse threshold) or build_canonical.

 Worked example: making a type nullable